rulyotano/tree-extended/README.md

 NodeJs >= 6.x

+## Install

+Install as a node's package.

+`npm install tree-extended -g`

+Then, it is just running `tree-extended` in any directory.

 ## Doc

+Run `tree-extended -h` for view the help.

 ```
 "tree-extended" is a function for making a directory tree in a text format.
 You can configure if you want print ascii characters or not.
 Also has a deep parameter.